timle/airplane_challange/README.md

-# python script for pulling flight data from rita.dot.gov_data
+# python script for pulling flight data from rita.dot.gov

 get_data.py saves each year as csv